 Perdoceo Education Corp President and CEO Todd Nelson Sells 48,000 Shares

-President and CEO Todd Nelson of Perdoceo Education Corp (NASDAQ:PRDO) sold 48,000 shares of the company on March 21, 2024, according to a recent SEC Filing.
-The transaction was executed at an average price of $17.4 per share, resulting in a total sale amount of $835,200.
+President and CEO of Perdoceo Education Corp (NASDAQ:PRDO), Todd Nelson, sold 48,000 shares of the company on March 26, 2024, according to a recent SEC Filing.
+The transaction was executed at an average price of $17.76 per share, resulting in a total sale amount of $852,480.

 This Powerful Chart Made Peter Lynch 29% A Year For 13 Years